CurtisSlone/rustBasicProjects/README.md

 ### `where`
 This section shows the flexibility of the where keyword in trait use of Rust

+### `standardlibrarycollections`
+This section shows the performance cases of the standard library collections in Rust

 Feel free to explore each directory to gain hands-on experience with different Rust concepts and practices.